Taking part in the activity

 You can ask students to do a hard refresh (Ctrl + F5) on the live chat page and make sure they are all using their individual logins.

 Yes!
-Once your live chat has ended, you’ll be taken to a page where you can click a button to download the full transcript.
+Once your live chat has ended, click the green “Leave the Chat” button at the bottom of your screen, and you’ll be taken to a page where you can download the full transcript.
 You need to be logged in as a teacher to do this.

 Evictions are announced in the staffroom at 3pm on the Tuesday, Wednesday and Thursday of the final week.